-Using it creates close knit stitches which is ideal for keeping your hands safe from the hot cup of Joe or tea.
-No matter the season these are great to use year round!
+Using it creates close-knit stitches which are ideal for keeping your hands safe from the hot cup of Joe or tea.
+No matter the season these are great to use year-round!
 Perfect as gifts!
-I added a small/medium sized button with rhinestones but you can add any kind of button!
+I added a small/medium-sized button with rhinestones but you can add any kind of button!
 That is what I love about sharing, everyone makes it their own kind of beautiful!

 - H-8 5.00mm

 - Bernat Softee Baby Cotton Yarn (Feather Gray)

 - button.
 I found mine at Joann’s

 8 rows = 4 inches

 - CH – chain